Cardinals vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has recorded a base hit in three games in a row.
-During his last five outings he is batting .250 with a double, a walk and three RBI.
+- Arraez has picked up at least one hit in four games in a row.
+During his last five outings he is batting .263 with a double, a walk and two RBI.

 Arraez Recent Games